 My favourite site to do this with is Couchsurfing.
 I've already talked about how useful Couchsurfing is for non-travellers for hosting speakers of that language and using the site's frequent meet-ups to meet foreigners to practise with, but I'm talking about something different today.
 Do a “Couchsearch”.

-Log into the site (creating a profile is free of course, but take time to fill it out properly and add photos), and go to Advanced search.
+Log into the site (creating a profile is free of course, but take time to fill it out properly and add photos), and do an Advanced search.
 All you need to fill out is the language of interest and the city you live in.
-Couchsurfing has over two million members so it’s very likely you’ll find what you’re looking for.
+Couchsurfing has over two million members so it's very likely you'll find what you're looking for.

 The vast majority of Couchsurfers can't host, and many simply have their status set to Coffee or a drink.
 So I take them up on that.
 I ran a search for “Irish” in Medellin and saw another Éireannach and e-mailed him to meet up.
 Then I searched for “Hungarian” and a local who has intermediate level and specifically states on his profile that he wants to practise Hungarian, got an invitation to do precisely that.
 Finally when I searched for Esperanto in Medellin, the guy's Couchsurfing profile was actually written in Esperanto!

 Now keep in mind that these are “uncommon” languages and I still found speakers!
-A search for German (I’m in South America remember!) for example, currently yields 72 results.
+A search for German (I was in South America remember!) for example, had 70+ results.
 What do you think the chances are that at least one would be up for having a coffee with me and speaking German?